MicrosoftDocs/dataexplorer-docs/data-explorer/using-diagnostic-logs.md

 |---                |---
 |time               |Time of the report
 |resourceId         |Azure Resource Manager resource ID
 |operationName      |Name of the operation: 'MICROSOFT.KUSTO/CLUSTERS/COMMAND/ACTION' or "MICROSOFT.KUSTO/CLUSTERS/QUERY/ACTION".
-Properties differ for commands or query logs.
+Properties differ for commands and query logs.
 |operationVersion   |Schema version: '1.0'
-|category           |Category of the operation. `Command` or `Query`.
-Properties differ for commands or query logs.
+|category           |Category of the operation: `Command` or `Query`.
+Properties differ for commands and query logs.
 |properties         |Detailed information of the operation.

 ### Command log